michaelilkanayev1997/YourPlaces/README.md

 - **State Management**: React Context.
 - **CRUD Operations**: Advanced create, read, update, delete.
 - **Authentication & Authorization**: Implemented.
+- **Deployment**: Render (Backend), Netlify (Frontend).

 ## Project Overview

 YourPlaces is a full-stack project developed using the MERN (MongoDB, Express, React, Node.js) stack.
-It provides a user-friendly interface for creating, managing, and searching nearby locations.
+It provides a user-friendly interface for creating, managing, and searching locations.
 The integration of Google's Geo-location Service, Maps, and Places API adds powerful features to the project.

 ## Features